Implementing the UN Guiding Principles in your Supply Chain: Handbook & Toolkit

 >>Training Course: This exercise-driven two-day course will help your company utilize the Handbook & put the UN Guiding Principles into practice.
 The training course includes the cost of the Handbook.

-For inquiries, please email SAI Training Coordinator Stephanie Wilson - SWilson@sa-intl.org.
+For inquiries, please email SAI Training Manager Stephanie Wilson - SWilson@sa-intl.org.